-The JFKU Library System consists of the central Robert M. Fisher Library in Pleasant Hill and its branches on the Berkeley and San Jose campuses, as well as the Law Library, also in Pleasant Hill.
+The John F. Kennedy University Libraries consist of the central Robert M. Fisher Library in Pleasant Hill and its branches on the Berkeley and San Jose campuses, as well as the Law Library, also in Pleasant Hill.
 The holdings of all four libraries may be searched via the library web site.

 The collections of the university's libraries number more than 100,000 volumes, 1,000 print and 49,000 electronic journals, 87,000 e-books, and 80 online databases.
 The libraries collect materials in print, audio, video, and electronic formats.
 Media viewing/listening stations are available at each campus.
 Reference assistance and research instruction are available on a drop-in, by-appointment or distance basis.